 Fritters may not be something you crave as often as the other foods on this list, but you may feel otherwise after making this easy recipe.

-Or whip up these fritters as a side dish or snack and top with a nice dollop of sour cream.
+Yo can also whip up these fritters as a side dish or snack and top with a dollop of sour cream to replace a traditional latke.

-Whether you need a crust for a cheesecake or a pizza, these almond flour recipes have your answer to low carb and keto-approved foundations:
+Whether you need a crust for a cheesecake or pizza, these almond flour recipes have your answer to low-carb and keto-approved foundations.
+They maintain their shape without falling apart on you and lend the deliciously rich flavor of almonds into each bite.

 #1: Decadent Keto Cheesecake Crust

-And it only requires three ingredients, which you probably already have in your kitchen: almond flour, butter and monk fruit sweetener.
+This low-carb cheesecake crust recipe is a tasty gift your whole family will love.
+It only requires three ingredients that you probably already have in your kitchen: almond flour, butter, and monk fruit sweetener.

 #2: Keto Fathead Pizza

-Most ketoers simply make their quiches crustless to save carbs, but that can get boring after awhile.
+Most keto dieters simply make their quiches crustless to save carbs, but that can get boring after a while.

-The good news is you can create a low carb quiche crust that tastes just as flavorful as one made with flour and may even keep you satisfied for longer.
+The good news is you can create a low-carb quiche crust that tastes just as flavorful as one made with regular flour and will likely keep you satisfied for longer.

 #1: Keto-Approved Cinnamon Rolls